whitesnowx/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `fav 2` sets the 2nd person as favourite in the contacts.
+* `list` followed by `fav 2` sets the 2nd person as favourite in the staff book.
-* `sort p/` followed by `fav 1` sets the 1st person as favourite in the contacts in the results of the `sort` command, which should be the person with the smallest phone number.
+* `sort p/` followed by `fav 1` sets the 1st person as favourite in the staff book in the results of the `sort` command, which should be the person with the smallest phone number.
 * `find Betsy` followed by `fav 1` sets the 1st person as favourite in the results of the `find` command.

 ![Result of fav command](images/AfterFavCommand.png)

 ### Removes a person as favourite: `unfav`

-Removes the specified person from the contacts as favourite.
+Removes the specified person from the staff book as favourite.

 <div markdown="block" class="alert alert-info">:information_source: **Note:**
 The displayed view in StaffConnect will reset to the default view after the `unfav` command is called.